 Memorial ranked 7th in Maclean’s magazine’s top comprehensive schools category for 2019.

 Times Higher Education (THE) takes a multi-category approach to ranking universities.
 Overall, Memorial ranks within the top 600 universities globally, with several subject areas in the top 500 for 2018.

 In the categories of Life Sciences and Clinical, Pre-clinical and Health, Memorial ranks among the top 300 in the world.
 In Engineering and Technology and Social Sciences, Memorial ranks in the top 400, and in the area of Physical Sciences, Memorial is in the top 500.

 Academic Ranking of World Universities

-Memorial University is in the top 600 in the world, according to the 2017 Academic Ranking of World Universities.
+Memorial University is in the top 700 in the world, according to the 2018 Academic Ranking of World Universities.
+Notably, Memorial is the only Canadian university to make the list of the world's top post-secondary institutions for the study of marine/ocean engineering, placing 38th among global universities ranked.
 Memorial achieved notable rankings in the following subjects:

-- Top 500 in Electrical Engineering, Biological Sciences, Agricultural Sciences
+- Top 500 in Electrical Engineering, Agricultural Sciences and Management

 Overall, the 2019 QS World University Ranking placed Memorial in the top 700 universities globally.
 Memorial's subject-specific rankings for 2018 include: